destinmcmurry/weather-app/README.md

 I chose to code the site in React because of frequent re-rendering and data changes, and I chose to use local storage so that a user can use the app without signing in and their changes will persist.

-### Upcoming Features:

-  - User preferences!
-If someone likes snow or thunderstorms, their verdicts will be tailored to their preferences
+Thinking of also adding user preferences, so if someone likes snow or thunderstorms, their verdicts will be tailored to their preferences.

-  - More verdicts!
-I'd like a wider array of messages to fit the many types of weather
-  - Will look into using Jest as a testing framework too (cuz tests are important ~)
+Also, going to make the list able to hold more than 5 cities, maybe 10-15?

 Enjoy!